8 Bad-Ass Historical Women Who Defied Gender Norms

 In 1905, she returned to China to advocate for women’s rights and joined revolutionary activities of the republic cause against the Qing Dynasty.
 When their revolution failed and she saw her friends executed, she declined to escape despite having had the opportunity to do so.

-At only 31 years old, she was executed by beheading in 1907 for her role in the anti-Qing uprising, becoming both a martyr and symbol of feminist resistance in China.
-Her death inspired others to take up the resistance, and the Qing empire was eventually overthrown in 1911.
+At only 31 years old, she was executed by beheading for her role in the anti-Qing uprising, becoming both a martyr and symbol of feminist resistance in China.
+Her death inspired others to take up the cause, and the Qing empire was eventually overthrown in 1911.

 Nella Larsen (1891-1964): Harlem Renaissance Author and Social Critic